thchang/DelaunaySearch/README.md

 ## Contents

+Note that all test functions have been shifted so that their global minima has value f(x) = 0.

  - delsearch.py contains the DelaunaySearch subroutine and an optional main program which uses a quadratic function and latin hypercube design for testing.